6 Steps to Influencer Marketing for Small Business

 So, you know what goals you want to reach.
 Now it’s time to find fitting influencers.
 But where do you start?
 No worries, we’ve saved some ideas for you!

 Tip #1.
 Check relevant hashtags

 This option applies to major social media networks.
 Of course, we all know that Instagram demonstrates the best utilization of hashtags.
 All you have to do is go to the “Search” tab and type the desired hashtag.

 Do you have a branded hashtag?
 It’s awesome!
 Then you can find dedicated influencers straight away.
 Scroll through the posts to find appropriate influencer(s).

 Do you have no hashtag?
 Not a great deal.
 Use hashtags related to your niche to find the right account.
 Don’t be afraid to use a really specific and narrow hashtag.
 This way, you may find fitting micro-influencers with a highly engaged audience.

-Branded hashtag for Minnesota-based tyres producer HED Cycling
+The branded hashtag for Minnesota-based tires producer HED Cycling